abizzaar/speech-draw/README.md

 ### Considerations
 I wanted to find the right balance between giving the user control over the drawing and making it algorithmic.
 There were two paths I could go down for the voice interactions:
 * Having voice map to specific commands (eg: "draw a blue line")
-* Analyzing voice to create drawings through sentiment analysis, number of characters, etc. (eg: "Tame Impala is my favorite band because...")
+* Analyzing voice using NLP to create drawings (eg: "Tame Impala is my favorite band because...")

 I tested out different iterations of the design concept (on paper and on my laptop) with my friends, and made notes on how interesting, engaging and thought-provoking the concepts were.
 I developed the final concept based on the feedback.